eweeks/cs171-hw3-weeks-esther/Problem2/differenceGraph.md

 It draws the average line for the graph, and on a tooltip, shows the detail view for each year, not the whole spread of the data.
-My initial sketch for the detail shows a bar chart representing the population numbers, with a red line to represent the average population estimate for that year.
+My initial sketch for the detail shows a bar chart representing the population numbers, with a red line to represent the average population estimate for that year, but I displayed a chart showing percent above/below average.
 Visually, this allows you to see if each source's population estimate falls above or below the average, and approximately by how much.
 I liked this design because it starts out with the broad overview graph and then allows the viewer to explore the data more to get additional information and details.
-Because of the tooltip, you can still see the overview graph and the detail at the same time, and it is easy to move between the years with just a mouseover.
+Because of the tooltip, you can still see the overview graph and the detail at the same time, and it is easy to move between the years with just a click.
 I decided to differentiate the interpolated data by changing the opacity on the bar's color.
 Lighter means it was interpolated, darker means it wasn't.
+This is used in the detail chart for both the population and percents.
 The scaling on the overview chart is still challenging, but it is easier to work with when just doing the average instead of all the sources on it.
-My big concern with this visualization, is showing the percent difference for each year.
-Right now, I'm just calculating those numbers and printing them on the top of the tooltip, but I feel this isn't the most effective way to do so, and would like to find a way to visually represent this as well.
-I would like to have an additional option that would draw a chart showing this percentages as well.
+I originally had the chart drawn only on a mouseover but changed this to a click.
+This allows the viewer to leave the detail chart up and scroll the page some if they're looking at the overview.
+It's not ideal still, but it is better.

+In my initial design, I instead of solid bars I had drawn stacks of rectangles, where each rectangle represented a set number of people.
+I though this could be useful for visually comparing the differences in population amounts between the sources, but ran into trouble implementing in, and it was abandoned.

 After having finished the brush section of the problem set, I was very tempted to try and implement that with this visual as well, I like how its interaction works, and could see it complementing this data very well.
+But.. no time.